Demonstrandum/seam/README.md

 ### Using The Binary

-You may use it by doing
+You may use it by passing in a file and piping from STDOUT.
 ```sh
 seam test.sex --html > test.html
 ```